backspaces/agentscript/config/cleantheme/tutorials/AgentScript.md

 It works by creating a world inhabited by Patches, Turtles, and Links.
 A "step" function is used to update these.
 You'll call this function in an Animator that insures the Model yields to the rest of the browser each step.

-This is all organized by a Model that is subclassed for a particular study.
+This is all organized in a Model that is subclassed for a particular study.
 Example models include a simple [HelloModel](https://code.agentscript.org/views2/hello.html), a [TravelingSalesPerson](https://code.agentscript.org/views2/tsp.html) model, and many more.
-You can see many of them [here](https://code.agentscript.org/views2/)
+You can see them [here](https://code.agentscript.org/views2/)

 ![Image](/config/cleantheme/static/Views2.jpg)